 The growing focus on addressing global climate change has resulted in more regulations designed to reduce GHG emissions and more customer demand for products and services that have a lower carbon footprint or that help businesses and consumers reduce carbon emissions throughout their value chains.
-These regulations tend to be implemented under global, national and subnational climate objectives or policies, and target the global warming potential of refrigerants, energy efficiency, and the combustion of fossil fuels.
+These regulations tend to be implemented under global, national and sub-national climate objectives or policies, and target the global warming potentians, energy efficiency, and the combustion of fossil fuels.
 Although we offer and continue to invest in developing solutions that help our customers meet their carbon reduction and sustainability goals, many of our products combust fossil fuels, consume energy, and use refrigerants.
 Regulations and carbon reduction goals which seek to reduce GHG emissions could reduce demand for such products and present a risk to our business.
 We may be required to further increase research and development and other capital expenditures in order to develop offerings that meet these new regulations, standards, and customer demands.
-There can be no assurance that our new product development efforts will be successful, that our products will be accepted by the market, or that economic returns will reflect our investments in new product development.
+There can be no assurance that our new product development.